Murray Melvin

-Murray Melvin (born 10 August 1932) is an English actor.
-He is best known for his acting work with Joan Littlewood, Ken Russell and Stanley Kubrick.
-He is the author of two books: The Art of Theatre Workshop (2006) and The Theatre Royal, A History of the Building (2009).
+Murray Melvin (10 August 1932 – 14 April 2023) was an English actor.
+A member of Joan Littlewood's Theatre Workshop company, he originated the part of Geoffrey in Shelagh Delaney's play A Taste of Honey, reprising the role in Tony Richardson's 1961 film version.
+He appeared in several Ken Russell film and television productions including The Devils (1971) and played Reverend Samuel Runt in Stanley Kubrick's Barry Lyndon (1975).
+Melvin's other notable screen roles include parts in Alfie (1966) and Torchwood (2007).
+He also worked as a theatre director and authored two books on the theatre.

-Early years
+Early life

-Melvin was born on 10 August 1932 in St. Pancras, London, the son of Hugh Victor Melvin and Maisie Winifred, née Driscoll.
-Melvin left his north London secondary school at the age of fourteen unable to master fractions but as head prefect, a qualification he says he gained by always having clean fingernails and well-combed hair.
+Melvin was born on 10 August 1932, in St. Pancras, London, the son of Hugh Victor Melvin and Maisie Winifred, née Driscoll.
+Melvin left his north London secondary school at the age of fourteen unable to master fractions but as head prefect, a qualification he said he gained by always having clean fingernails and well-combed hair.
 He started work as an office boy for a firm of travel agents off Oxford Street.

 To help channel the energies of the young after the disturbing times of the war, his parents had helped to found a youth club in Hampstead, financed by the Co-operative Society of which they were longstanding members.
 A drama section formed with Melvin its most enthusiastic participant.

 A short-lived job followed as an import and export clerk in a shipping office, during which he inadvertently exported quantities of goods to destinations that had not ordered them.
 This was followed by two unhappy years of National Service in the Royal Air Force (his father had served in the RAF during the Second World War).

-He was employed as clerk and secretary to the director of the Royal Air Force sports board at the Air Ministry, then based at Adastral House in Kingsway.
+Melvin was employed as clerk and secretary to the director of the Royal Air Force sports board at the Air Ministry, then based at Adastral House in Kingsway.
 Knowing nothing about sport, he considered his clean fingernails, well combed hair and his father's service had done the trick.